Orientation for Online Courses

 Barton uses Gmail for its email system.
 During the semester, it is imperative that you check your email regularly and frequently as this is the main form of communication between faculty and students in online courses.

 Faculty use this plagiarism-detection tool in many courses.
-If your professor requires this, it will be specified within your course syllabus.
+If your professor requires this, it will be specified within your course syllabus and within the assignments.

 Faculty may use YouTube when coursework requires video presentations.
 Your professor will include instructions in your course syllabus.

 You will be asked to complete a course evaluation at the end of the semester.
 A link will be sent via your Barton Gmail account.